Mission and Principles

 4. There must be increased coordination among federal education programs to effectively meet the needs of our nation’s most vulnerable students and maximize the impact of federal, state, and local resources.

-5. Instructional and support programs based on proven principles and reflective of the varying conditions in which each school functions and children learn should be developed, implemented, evaluated, and broadly disseminated.
+5. Evidence based Instructional and support programs reflective of the varying conditions in which each school functions and children learn should be developed, implemented, evaluated, and broadly disseminated.

 6. Federal education programs for schools and districts supporting the most vulnerable students must include funding and flexibility to support professional development programs for teachers, administrators, and other school leaders.